What Problem Does This Solve?

 Why Use This Pattern?

 Users typically work with a map that is optimized for the data and the workflow.
-The application designer has therefore chosen a basemap that best fits this purpose.
+The builder has therefore chosen a basemap that best fits this purpose.
 Sometimes users need to deviate from the anticipated workflow and see an alternative view of the map that varies in content or detail.
 This alternative view helps making better decisions or clarify doubts the original basemap wasn’t able to convey and communicate.

 If the anticipated need for a basempap toggle is part of a workflow (task) then it is worth considering providing the basemap toggle functionality as part of the workflow itself instead of a globally positioned, permanent control on the map.